rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 ### Bugs:
 + Test/Fix (when cancel) the option to choose the subtitles' file...
-+ Sometimes when clicking very fast the progress scale, the video position is not modified.
-Despite multiple ways of trying to fix this, I haven't found a solution.
 + It is necessary to connect the Scale of the Volume button, to avoid hiding the GUI when pressed.
     I haven't found a solution for this, because the press signals connect to the button and not the scale.
 + VolumeButton: it should get hidden when clicking out of the button.
 Is this a problem of GTK?
-+ sometimes if the progress is changed while the video is paused, it starts playing.
-This seems like a VLC bug.

 ### Patches: